arturoornelasb/Triadic-Relational-Framework/README.md

 └── LICENSE

 ```
+##  Citation

+If you use this framework or theory in your research, please cite:

+Ornelas Brand, . josé A. (2025).
+A Rigorous Triadic Framework for Neurosymbolic Reasoning (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.17613664

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).